Intuitive Eating: Escaping the Diet Rollercoaster

 Intuitive eating can help you learn to create satisfying, sensory, pleasurable eating experiences and can free you from your internal battle with your weight.

 It can help you to achieve a sense of unconditional permission to eat the foods you desire when you’re hungry.
 You can be aware of eating for physical reasons, rather than emotional.
 These skills can last a lifetime.

 I hope you’ll consider this approach to help you with your weight loss goals.
-Learn more about the Women’s Healthy Weight Program at the Women’s Medicine Collaborative.
+Learn more about the Healthy Way Program at the Women’s Medicine Collaborative.

 Dr. Sheenagh Bodkin is a diplomate of the American Board of Obesity Medicine and a board-certified internal medicine physician at the Women’s Medicine Collaborative.
 She has successfully applied the intuitive eating principles in her own life and looks forward to working with women to break the cycle of dieting and help them achieve their healthy weight.
 She is also a Clinical Assistant Professor of Medicine at The Warren Alpert Medical School of Brown University.

 Find a Doctor

 The right provider is in our network

 Search more than 1,200 providers in our network.